jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Building a custom React renderer opens up opportunities for innovation and cross-platform development, empowering developers to leverage React's strengths in diverse environments and domains.

-#### Expert 6> Discuss the role of memoization and caching in React performance optimization.
+#### Expert 6> Discuss the role of memoization and caching in React performance optimization

 > _Purpose_: Memoization and caching in React involve storing the results of expensive function calls or component renderings to avoid redundant computations and improve performance.